To get an array of compute zones set up within your cloud, use the following request:

 Do not use the ballooning option if there is at least one edge or storage server within the compute zone.

-failover_timeout - time period for which the iterations will run during the failover
+failover_timeout - the time period for which the iterations will run during the failover

 run-sysprep - set 1 to enable Windows virtual server deployment without running sysprep